The Binary Expansion Randomized Ensemble Test (BERET)

 Although the BET works well in testing independence between two variables, two crucial improvements are needed for greater practical applicability.
-The first requirement is to improve the power when the sparsity assumption is violated in theorem~4.4 of \citet{zhang2019bet}.
+The first requirement is to improve the power of the BET under certain cases such as linear dependency.
 The second requirement is to extend the test for testing independence of random vectors.
 In this paper, we describe a new approach that solves both of these problems.
 The first problem is addressed by a novel ensemble approach, and the second problem is solved by using one-dimensional random projecting.
-Due to random projection and ensemble, we call the new method the binary expansion randomized ensemble test (BERET).
-We show with simulation studies that the proposed method has good power properties, and it maintains the clear interpretability of maximum binary expansion testing.
+Due to utilization of both a random projection and an ensemble approach, we call the new method the binary expansion randomized ensemble test (BERET).
+We show with simulation studies that the proposed method has good power properties.